koettet/Capstone-Project/starter_file/README.md

-`New video link with updated run including the use of the endpoint via HTTP:.
+`New video link with updated run including the use of the endpoint via HTTP.
 This video also has audio.`

 ### https://youtu.be/Z6dplSWbXGY